OSINTI4L/TraceLabs-CTF-MVO-Write-up-11.25/README.md

 **Image 2**

 The final image analyzed was shared by the MP 5 days prior to the CTF and was originally posted via the MPF FB account 6 days prior to the CTF.
 The image showed the MP and MPF in what appeared to be a photoshoot in an urban area (a car-wash) with a gas station and fast food restaurant in the immediate vicinity.
 Geolocation attempts were made to source the location in the images via Google reverse image searching, Google Maps, and AI geo tools: [FindPickLocation](https://findpiclocation.com/).
-The fruits of our labor were unfortunately sour, so Kara and I (OSINTI4L) began searching for car-washes in areas relevant to locations listed from the MP BOLO and areas in the vicinity of the perviously found location from video 1.
+The fruits of our labor were unfortunately sour, so Kara and I (OSINTI4L) began searching for car-washes in areas relevant to locations listed from the MP BOLO and areas in the vicinity of the previously found location from video 1.
 This is when Kara's wife overheard the discussion of geolocating the images that we beleived to be in a specific city/state (via the voice chat we use for team communication).
 Being familiar with the area she was able to use known knowledge of the city's demographics and apply them to what was present inside of the image, deriving the location.

 The following data points stood out as demographic identifiers:
   - Language of text used on a billboard seen inside of the image